skiano/react-layout-factory/README.md

 This module attempts alleviate that prblem by providing a way to create __named Layouts__ for a component, which represend specific uses of any set of properties you want to limit.
 This way you can limit the use of a component in a specific context without destroying its potential flexibility.

-For example, imagine you had something like the folowing (granted, a silly example)
+For example, imagine you had something like the folowing:

     var InfiniteOptionsComponent = React.createClass({